GR1MR34P3R-1/AutoClickerWizard/README.md

 - **Event Logging**: The program logs events and errors, helping with troubleshooting and providing a record of auto-clicking activities.

-These features make the Auto-Clicker a versatile and user-friendly tool for automating repetitive clicking tasks.
-Whether you need to streamline tasks in a game or automate actions on your computer, this program offers customization, safety, and convenience.

 ## Getting Started

-Follow these steps to get the Auto-Clicker up and running on your system.
+Follow these steps to get AutoClickWizard up and running on your system.

 ### Prerequisites